bocoup/web-platform-contribution-guide/src/skills.rst

 Many kinds of contributions won't involve tests.
 If you're still unsure about whether you ought to be working with tests, :doc:`there are plenty of people who can help you decide <directory>`.
-If you *do* find yourself writing tests, you should try to be thorough.
+If you *do* find yourself writing tests, try to be thorough.
 Think about the ways people might misinterpret the specification, and write tests that would show them their mistake.

 The process of writing tests varies greatly between the various test suites.